fabian57fabian/archero_bot_57/README.md

 - Install __Android Studio__ with sdk ([link here](https://developer.android.com/studio))
 - Enable __debug mode__ on your Smartphone

+### Disable Blue auto lock screen
+When using this bot with a Samsung (like S7, S8, S9, S10 and S20 along with plus, edge, note and ultra versions) the Game Tools will automatically lock your screen with a little blue lock every 35 seconds.
+To disable it, follow this:

+- Open your gamea, and swipe UP FROM THE BOTTOM OF THE SCREEN.
+You will see the Game Tools icon in the bottom left.
+Click this.
+- Click on Advanced game features.
+- Turn Auto screen lock OFF

+Thanks to [userYIxYmjMxs6](https://us.community.samsung.com/t5/user/viewprofilepage/user-id/14128964) for this [post](https://us.community.samsung.com/t5/Galaxy-S8/Annoying-quot-Drag-Lock-icon-to-unlock-quot/td-p/539737) on samsung community.

 ## Usage
 Once cloned the repo, open your smartphone, open __Archero__ app and run the executable: